-Patrik Kittel and Françoise Trembley's 11-year old Swiss warmblood mare Well Done de la Roche (by Furstentraum x Walt Disney) topped the board in a field of no less than 31 riders. judges Halsall, Judet, Sanders, Hoevenaars and Maknami favoured the pair and rewarded them scores between 75.652% and 78.587% to average 77.283% for the victory.
-Well Done de la Roche is a hyper talented, graceful mover but tension often gets in the way of her to swing and functionally use her back.
+Patrik Kittel and the 11-year old Swiss warmblood mare Well Done de la Roche (by Furstentraum x Walt Disney) topped the board in a field of no less than 31 riders.
+Judges Halsall, Judet, Sanders, Hoevenaars and Maknami favoured the pair and rewarded them scores between 75.652% and 78.587% to average 77.283% for the victory.
+Well Done de la Roche, who is co-owned by breeder Françoise Trembley in partnership with Brigitte Bigar and Muriel Perret, is a hyper talented, graceful mover but tension often gets in the way of her to swing and functionally use her back.
 In Compiègne the mare was more at ease in the competition ring than three weeks ago in Hagen, which resulted in highly expressive and more flowing piaffe-passage work.
 The trot half passes are always very appealing.
 In the two twempi changes she needed to be straighter, but the ones were nice.
 Unfortunately the extensions in walk and trot are her weak point as she does not achieve any overstep and lengthening of the frame, yet remarkably still scores between 6.5 and 7.5 for them.
 The collected work is no problem for her, though, and in the pirouettes the horse truly takes the weight on the hindquarters.

 Carl Hester and the 11-year old Hanoverian gelding Hawtins Delicato (by Diamond Hit) made their big come back to the arena since their last start at the 2018 World Equestrian Games in Tryon.
 Delicato was Charlotte Dujardin's catch ride at the 2018 CDI-W London Olympia Horse show in December, but Carl did his first CDI on the dark bay gelding in eight months.
 The pair was visibly ring rusty and although Carl kept a very steady, quiet contact with the bit, the horse was fidgety in the mouth and on occasion showed tongue on the right side.
 The gelding was not immobile in the halt at entry.
 He showed smooth half passes but there was a break in the rhythm in the second extended trot.
 The first piaffe was very nicely on the spot.
 The horse had two hooves overstep in the extended walk, but in the collected he became lateral.
 In the second piaffe Delicato was a bit hesitant in finding the rhythm.
 The one tempi changes were outstanding, the left pirouette a bit flat, the right one much better.
 The judges rewarded this test with 76.348%.